Where to Buy

 1. Order from Amazon – Amazon Books – https://www.amazon.com/author/sarahwhelan

 3. Book Club Bookstore & More – This local bookstore will always have The Struggle Within on its shelves.
 Visit them at 869 Sullivan Ave.
 Ste.
 6 in South Windsor, CT 06074, or call them at 860-432-7411 to reserve your copy.

-The Struggle Within: A Novel is book club fiction, which will appeal to a mainstream audience and features diverse characters, page-turning action, and ethical ambiguities that will leave your book club talking for hours.
+The Struggle Within: A Novel is book club fiction, which appeals to a mainstream audience and features diverse characters, page-turning action, and ethical ambiguities that will leave your book club talking for hours.

 As a counselor at the maximum-security Arnone State Correctional Facility, Beth Sharpe sees potential in intelligent prisoners like José Ayala.
 She teaches them about historical figures who confronted their oppressors, and she encourages them to overcome obstacles, both those of their own making and those imposed on them by society.
 When their only chance for redemption is taken away from them, José and other prisoners follow Beth’s advice and take a stand against the injustice.

 But a deadly prison riot is not what she had in mind.